gregvw/TypeString/README.md

 however, I have created a couple to rapidly define the fundamental types and classes with arbitrary numbers of template parameters

-TODO:  handling for template template types yet.
+TODO:  handling for template template types

 Currently works with GCC 8.1.1 and Clang 7